Korto Cavitation Services

 • How is the test performed?

 Following the multidimensional method described in the Introduction, the sensors are fixed to the trunnions of all the guide vanes (illustrated below), and one sensor and a special server are fixed to the turbine shaft.
-The power for this server is supplied by the rechargeable batteries, and the data from it are transferred to the still space via a local wireless link.
-These data and the signals from the sensors on the guide vanes are fed to the basic server in the still space (see below its screen).
+The power for this server is supplied by rechargeable batteries, and the data from it are transferred to the still space via a local wireless link.
+These data and the signals from the sensors on the guide vanes are fed to the basic server in the still space (see below its display).
 A key phasor is used to synchronise the processing with turbine revolutions.

 • An illustration of the test results